Brian-Baros/SarahMemory/README.md

 Local VS Code bridge for a running SarahMemory AiOS instance.
 # SarahMemory AiOS VS Code Extension

-SarahMemory-first VS Code chat, workspace, and runtime integration for a running SarahMemory AiOS instance.
+SarahMemory-first VS Code chat, workspace, runtime, and built-in Chat participant integration for a running SarahMemory AiOS instance.

 ## What this build does

-This revision moves SarahMemory from a simple panel into a workspace-owned chat/runtime surface:
+This revision makes SarahMemory a first-class part of VS Code in two surfaces:

+- a dedicated **SarahMemory** Activity Bar sidebar chat/runtime surface
+- a built-in **VS Code Chat participant** available as `@sarahmemory`

+It also:

 - launches `python SarahMemoryMain.py` automatically when VS Code starts
 - seeds VS Code settings automatically with SarahMemory defaults
 - defaults the SarahMemory API base URL to `http://127.0.0.1:8000`
 - sends active file content and workspace file context automatically with chat requests
-- surfaces SarahMemory health, routing, notes, and runtime diagnostics live in the chat UI
+- surfaces SarahMemory health, routing, notes, and runtime diagnostics live in the sidebar UI
 - discovers local model folders under `C:\SarahMemory\data\models` and exposes them in a quick-swap selector
 - discovers API key presence from `.env` and OS environment variables so you do not need to re-enter them in the extension
 - provides a terminal-task launcher and an agent-task chat launcher inside the SarahMemory chat surface
+- contributes a sticky chat participant with slash commands:
+  - `@sarahmemory /health`
+  - `@sarahmemory /models`
+  - `@sarahmemory /agent`
+  - `@sarahmemory /terminal`

 ## Important runtime note

-This extension uses SarahMemory as the chat backend.
-The SarahMemory chat view replies through your own SarahMemory runtime rather than VS Code's built-in AI surfaces.
+This extension uses **your SarahMemory runtime** as the chat backend.
+The sidebar chat replies through SarahMemory, and the built-in VS Code Chat participant routes prompts into SarahMemory as well.

 ## Expected SarahMemory routes